yskooo/yskooo/README.md

 - ⚡ I love working on building Responsive Landing Pages from scratch.

-- 🌱 I’m have a profound interest on Full Stack Software Development, Machine Learning, Cybersecurity, and Blockchain!
+- 🌱 I’m have a profound interest on Full Stack Software Development, Machine Learning, and Blockchain!

 - 👯 I’m looking to collaborate on people that are constantly seeking for improvements and growth!